 Potential lenders also evaluate your credit report.
 They look carefully for negative items such as past-due payments, accounts in collections, bankruptcy, or foreclosure.
 They review how responsible you’ve been with borrowed money and the amount of your overall debt.

 Since your credit score has such a big impact on your mortgage, work toward getting it in the best shape possible before applying for a mortgage.
 Always pay your bills on time.
 If there’s any chance that you’ll forget to make a payment on a credit card or loan, set up an automatic draft with your creditor.
 Payments that are paid 30 days or more late create a negative mark that stays on your credit report for seven years.

 Review your own credit report before applying for a mortgage so you aren’t faced with any surprises.
 You might find inaccurate information on your credit report, and that may be hurting your credit score.
-Dovly is an automated credit repair engine that can help you get inaccurate information taken off of your credit report.
+Dovly is an AI credit engine that can help you dispute any errors you find on your credit report.
 Try it risk-free with our free membership tier.
-Contact Dovly today.
+Get in touch with Dovly today.